drleq/CppUnitTestFramework/README.md

 # Fixtures and test cases
 A test fixture is a base class that is re-used for multiple test cases.
 Each test case will have it's own copy of the base class so each test case will perform the same set-up and tear-down steps.
-There is no support for re-using the same fixture instance across multiple test cases.
 ```cpp
 struct MyFixture {
     constexpr int CommonData = 10;